Wyko/essential_deathworlders/content/books/good-training-champions-pt-i/1-prologue.md

 It was, after all, both a tremendous tragedy and a happy coincidence that positioned Regaari so well in the first place.
 One never questions luck, one only thanks the Universe and takes fullest advantage.
 Gentle words eased Regaari’s worries and encouraged a closer friendship with that truly *enormous* specimen of biology he called Friend, and indirectly with the rest of SOR and the Humans’ military leadership.

-“After all, my mischievous Brother, it is a risky bet the other Fathers are neither well-positioned enough, brave enough, or intelligent enough to exploit.
-The risks are certainly high…”
+"After all, my mischievous Brother, it is a risky bet the other Fathers are neither well-positioned enough, brave enough, or intelligent enough to exploit.
+The risks are certainly high…"

-A calculated comparison of Regaari to “other Fathers” before he had earned the rank was sure to fire his ambition.
+A calculated comparison of Regaari to "other Fathers" before he had earned the rank was sure to fire his ambition.
 He was close to earning it already, Genshi knew.
 One or two little problems to solve…

 He said no more.
 Regaari needed very little push, and was in fact already searching for reasons to go before Genshi had said anything, which spoke marvelously of his character.
 One thing led to another, and before long the Humans adopted his favored Brothers into their Clan, who were well on their way to completing the Human’s Rites.
 Genshi beamed with pride in Clan and Brother; what an accomplishment they achieved!